Charter for Food Crisis Prevention and Management (PREGEC)

 The principles of the Charter constitute the backbone of the Network.
 The new Charter, approved in November 2011 after an inclusive consultation process, covers the fifteen ECOWAS member countries as well as Chad and Mauritania.
 Placing regional solidarity and mutual responsibility at the centre of action, this code of good conduct addresses the root causes of food crises.
 It calls on signatories to strengthen information systems and dialogue platforms, and to ensure the coherence of interventions, thereby improving the effectiveness of collective action.
 The Charter is subject to internal and external assessments conducted within the framework of the Network.

-2014 Priorities: First external evaluation of the new Charter
+2014 Priorities: First external evaluation of the PREGEC Charter

 The Charter is subject to internal and external evaluations conducted within the framework of the RPCA.
 A grid of indicators for monitoring and evaluation was validated by RPCA stakeholders during the 29th RPCA Annual Meeting.
 Both regular external evaluations and continuous in situ assessments conducted by the national information systems rely on the common list of indicators.
-Draft Terms of References for the first external evaluation will be presented at the restricted RPCA meeting on 15-16 April 2014.
-Key findings shall be discussed and validated at the 30th RPCA Annual Meeting in December 2014.
+Draft Terms of References for the first external evaluation were presented at the restricted RPCA meeting on 15-16 April 2014.

 The “Set of Instruments for Food Crisis Management” is a tool aimed at facilitating the application of the Charter, for which concerned parties committed to « define response options and instruments through the strategic framework for food crisis management depending on food crisis origin and causes ».
 It aims to encourage a better use of response instruments based on the nature, importance and scope of each food and nutritional crisis.
 The Set of Instruments will also facilitate and promote the implementation of the initiative ‘Zero Hunger’ launched by the UN Secretary-General as well as regional initiatives in the Sahel and West Africa, in particular the Global Alliance for Resilience (AGIR), the regional agricultural policies of ECOWAS (ECOWAP) and UEMOA (PAU), Regional Agricultural Investment Plans (PRIA) and their national components (PNIA), by bringing concrete options to operationalise them.
 It is the result of the analysis and synthesis conducted by an expert panel, under the auspices of the RPCA and facilitated by the SWAC Secretariat.